Webinars and Podcasts

 In March 2017, 41% of advisors we surveyed said they were unsure about how to approach financial wellness.
 That’s because many advisors think that offering a financial wellness program seems complicated, and they wonder if it’s even worth it.
-In this replay, You’ll learn the many ways a financial wellness program can benefit advisors, plan sponsors, and participants; plus, you’ll get a game plan to get your financial wellness program up and running—including the necessary tools.
+In this replay, You’ll learn the many ways a financial wellness program can benefit you, plan sponsors, and participants; plus, you’ll get a game plan to get your financial wellness program up and running—including the necessary tools.

 As we enter the second half of 2017, it’s time to reassess where markets are headed.

 Fred Reish answers your questions about the Department of Labor’s new fiduciary definition and the requirements for conflicts of interest.

 The Oechsli Institute also found that advisors who successfully acquire affluent clients engage in similar activities.
 By doing these activities, elite advisors develop the necessary skills that help them to master the “art form” of affluent sales.
 They also share a goal-focused, “can-do” mindset.